-Research Briefing 22 November 2023 Number 9843 By Claire Mills AUKUS submarine (SSN-A) programme 1 Summary 2 2 What is AUKUS?
-3 3 What does the SSN-AUKUS programme entail?
-3 4 How does SSN-AUKUS fit with the UK's other nuclear submarine programmes?
-6 4.1 How much will it cost?
-7 4.2 What does it mean for UK industry?
-8 5 Progress and issues 9 5.1 Detailed Design and Long Lead Contracts signed 9 5.2 Australian personnel embedded in the UK 10 5.3 Establishment of an Advance Verification Team 10 5.4 Challenges in Congress 11 6 Concerns over non-proliferation 13 6.1 Australia's non-nuclear weapon status 13 6.2 The AUKUS gareement 14 1 Summary AUKUS is a defence and security partnership between Australia, the United Kingdom and the United States, announced in September 2021.
+Research Briefing

+7 March 2024 Number 9843

+By Claire Mills

+AUKUS submarine (SSN-A) programme

+1 Summary 2

+2 What is AUKUS?
+3

+3 What does the SSN-AUKUS programme entail?
+3

+4 How does SSN-AUKUS fit with the UK's other nuclear submarine programmes?
+7

+4.1 How much will it cost?
+7

+Spending on the UK nuclear enterprise 8

+4.2 What does it mean for UK industry?
+8

+5 Progress and issues 9

+5.1 Detailed Design and Long Lead Contracts signed 10

+5.2 Training of Australian personnel 10

+Australian personnel embedded in the UK 10

+5.3 Establishment of an Advance Verification Team 11

+5.4 Challenges in the US 12

+Congress passes enabling legislation 12

+Ongoing challenges for the US submarine industrial base 12

+6 Concerns over non-proliferation 13

+6.1 Australia's non-nuclear weapon status 13

+6.2 The AUKUS agreement 14

+Non-proliferation commitments 14

+1

+Summary

+AUKUS is a defence and security partnership between Australia, the United Kingdom and the United States, announced in September 2021.

 A major part of the agreement (pillar 1) is to support Australia in acquiring its first conventionally armed, nuclear-powered submarine fleet.
 It does not involve the transfer of nuclear weapons to Australia.

-In a Joint Statement on 13 March 2023 the AUKUS nations set out how pillar 1 of the agreement would be achieved: - SSN-AUKUS (also recently referred to as SSN-A in the UK) will be based on the UK's next-generation submarine design.
-That design will incorporate technologies from all three nations, including cutting edge US submarine technologies. - The submarines will be built in the UK and Australia and work will begin by 2030, with a view to entering service toward the end of the 2030s (UK) and the early 2040s (Australia).
-In the interim, the US, pending Congressional approval, will sell Australia three Virginia-class SSN, with potential for the sale of a further two. - The UK and Australia will both operate the SSN-AUKUS as their conventionally armed attack submarine, equipped for intelligence, surveillance, undersea warfare and strike missions.
+In a Joint Statement on 13 March 2023 the AUKUS nations set out how pillar 1 of the agreement would be achieved:

+- SSN-AUKUS (also recently referred to as SSN-A in the UK) will be based on the UK's next-generation submarine design.
+That design will incorporate technologies from all three nations, including cutting edge US submarine technologies.

+- The submarines will be built in the UK and Australia and work will begin • by 2030, with a view to entering service toward the end of the 2030s (UK) and the early 2040s (Australia).
+In the interim, the US will transfer three Virginia-class SSN to Australia, with potential for the sale of a further two.

+- The UK and Australia will both operate the SSN-AUKUS as their • conventionally armed attack submarine, equipped for intelligence, surveillance, undersea warfare and strike missions.

 The UK currently has two submarine programmes underway: the Astute class SSN and the Dreadnought class SSBN, which will provide the platform for the UK's strategic nuclear deterrent from the early 2030s.
 The last of the Astute class SSN is expected into service by 2026; while construction on the Dreadnought class is expected to continue well into the 2030s.

 SSN-AUKUS will be the next generation successor to the current Astute-class SSN.
 A decision on how many submarines the UK will require is expected to be made in the coming years and based on the strategic threat assessment at the time.
 As such, an estimated cost of the programme has not been provided by the government.

 However, the government has announced significant new funding (£3 billion) to underpin the SSN-AUKUS programme, and the wider Defence Nuclear Enterprise (DNE), over the next two years.

 The programme is expected to create thousands of jobs in the UK.

-2 What is AUKUS?
+What is AUKUS?